This program is over.

 The Language of Palestinian Embroidery

-Weekend Program and Studio Arts Workshop
+2-Session Studio Arts Workshop

 The thobe, a handmade embroidered dress, is the bedrock of Palestinian textile artistry.
 Since the 11th century, Palestinian women have showcased their skillful stitchery on this traditional costume, displaying unique motifs, colors, and styles across the various villages of old Palestine.
 After 1948, nearly a million Palestinians were forced into exile and carried their embroidery traditions into refugee camps around the world, a diaspora in which the thobe evolved into a symbol of national identity and solidarity.

 Wafa Ghnaim—an author, teaching artist, and founder of Tatreez & Tea—leads a fascinating exploration of the language of Palestinian embroidery as used on the thobe and examines how generations of women have preserved and modernized these traditions in diasporic communities.